TimBenedet/BrewCrafter/README.md

 *   **Recipe Creation & Editing (Admin Only)**:
     *   **New Recipe Creation**:
         *   A dedicated "New Recipe" page (`/recipes/new`) with a comprehensive, multi-section accordion form.
-        *   Allows input for all standard BeerXML fields: General Information, Style Details, Target Statistics (OG, FG, Color SRM - ABV & IBU are automatically calculated), dynamic lists for Fermentables, Hops, Yeasts, and Miscs (with unit selection kg/g), Mash Profile details, and Notes.
+        *   Allows input for all standard BeerXML fields: General Information, Style Details, Target Statistics (OG, FG, Color SRM - ABV & IBU are automatically calculated), dynamic lists for Fermentables, Hops, Yeasts, and Miscs (with unit selection kg/g), Mash Profile details, Notes, and **detailed brewing steps via an integrated Markdown editor/importer**.
-        *   On saving, the recipe is converted to BeerXML format and uploaded to your Vercel Blob store, organized in a folder named after the recipe slug.
+        *   On saving, the recipe is converted to BeerXML format (`recipe.xml`) and the steps to Markdown (`steps.md`).
+Both files are uploaded to your Vercel Blob store, organized in a folder named after the recipe slug.
     *   **Recipe Editing**:
-        *   Accessible via an "Edit Recipe" button on the Recipe Detail View.
+        *   Accessible via an "Edit Recipe" button on the Recipe Detail View (visible to admins).
-        *   Loads the existing recipe data into the same comprehensive form for modification.
+        *   Loads the existing recipe data (including `steps.md` content) into the same comprehensive form for modification.
+        *   Allows editing all aspects of the recipe, including the Markdown steps.
-        *   Saving updates the `recipe.xml` file in Vercel Blob.
+        *   Saving updates the `recipe.xml` and `steps.md` files in Vercel Blob.

 *   **Recipe Import (Admin Only)**:
-    *   "Import recipe" button on the "BrewCrafter Recipes" page.
+    *   "Import recipe" button on the "BrewCrafter Recipes" page (visible to admins).
     *   Allows selecting a single BeerXML (`.xml`) file from your local computer.
-    *   The imported recipe is then saved to Vercel Blob.
+    *   The imported recipe is then saved to Vercel Blob (`recipe.xml` in its own slug-based folder).
-    *   **Clarification on Import Process**:
+    *   **Clarification on Import Process & Steps**:
         1.  **Import XML First**: Use the "Import recipe" button to upload your `.xml` file.
 This makes the basic recipe details and ingredients visible in the app.
-        2.  **Add Brewing Steps (Optional but Recommended)**: To see the detailed brewing procedure in the "Recipe Steps" tab for an imported recipe, you will need to manually create/upload a corresponding `steps.md` file into that recipe's folder on Vercel Blob.
-For newly created recipes via the form, there isn't an integrated way to generate `steps.md`; this would also be a manual addition to Vercel Blob if desired.
+        2.  **Add/Edit Brewing Steps (Optional but Recommended)**: To see detailed brewing procedures in the "Recipe Steps" tab for an imported recipe, you will need to:
+            *   Click "View Recipe" on the imported recipe.
+            *   Click "Edit Recipe".
+            *   In the "Recipe Steps (Markdown)" section of the form, you can either manually write your steps or import a `.md` file.
+            *   Save the recipe.
+This will create or update the `steps.md` file in that recipe's folder on Vercel Blob.
+        *   For newly created recipes via the form, the Markdown steps are handled directly within the form.

 *   **Recipe Deletion (Admin Only)**:
-    *   Allows deleting recipes directly from the "BrewCrafter Recipes" page.
+    *   Allows deleting recipes directly from the "BrewCrafter Recipes" page (via a delete icon on the recipe card, visible to admins).
     *   A confirmation dialog prevents accidental deletions.
-    *   Deletes the entire recipe folder (including `recipe.xml` and `steps.md`) from Vercel Blob.
+    *   Deletes the entire recipe folder (including `recipe.xml` and any `steps.md`) from Vercel Blob.

 *   **BrewCrafter Label (Label Designer)**:
     *   A dedicated page (`/label`) to design simple front and back labels for your beers.